 Most applications require a fee that is set by government, but there are some applications that do not require fees such as an application for a listed building, or works to trees in a conservation area.
-When submitting your application through the Planning Portal, it will advise you of any fee required and payments can be made on-line using the payment system.
-The councils website also gives a list of application forms and a fee sheet stating fee requirements – More information on Planning application forms and fees.
+When submitting your application through the Planning Portal, it will advise you of any fee required and payments can be made online using the payment system.
+Downloadable application forms can be found at Planning Portal: Download offline forms.

 When an alleged breach is reported or suspected, the site will be inspected and relevant information will be sought to identify whether there is a breach.
 If a breach is identified, the person responsible will be informed of the issue and what action is required.
 Unless there is serious and immediate ongoing harm to the environment, highway safety or neighbours, the person responsible will be given an opportunity resolve the breach before commencement of formal action.